yetnt/ic4d/README.md

 ### `start`

-Start listening for all available interactions.
-(Context Menu, Button and Select Menu)
+Start listening for all the available interactions.
+(Context Menus, Buttons, Select Menus and Modals)

 -   `authorOnlyMsg`**(optional)**: Message to display when a interacts with another user's interaction (onlyAuthor is set to true.)